Mixtera: A Data Plane for Foundation Model Training: Implementation

-\textbf{The \texttt{ChunkerIndex}.} The \texttt{ChunkerIndex} is a nested mapping from \texttt{MixtureKey}s to sample locations.
-We refer to keys in the \texttt{ChunkerIndex} as \emph{component keys}.
-For each unique combination of all available properties and values, the index maps to dataset IDs, which in turn map to file IDs and finally to sorted lists of intervals of samples which share the properties and values as specified in the \texttt{MixtureKey}.
-While the index maintains the complete property information of samples, the matching semantics allows us to efficiently query arbitrary subsets of these properties.
-Consider a simplified example where we represent \texttt{MixtureKey}s as strings.
+\revB{\textbf{The \texttt{ChunkerIndex}.} Recall from~\Cref{subsec:design-datamodel} that each sample $s \in \mathcal{S}$ induces a component key $\hat{k}_s$ defined f.a. $p \in \mathbb{P}$ as $\hat{k}_s(p) = \phi(s, p)$.
+The \texttt{ChunkerIndex} organizes intervals by these component keys, i.e., $\text{ChunkerIndex}: \left\{\hat{k}_s \mid s \in \mathcal{S}'\right\} \rightarrow \text{DatasetID} \rightarrow \text{FileID} \rightarrow \text{List}\left[[i,j)\right]$, where $\mathcal{S}'$ is the filtered subset from the query, and intervals $[i,j)$ group consecutive samples sharing the same $\hat{k}$.
+While the index maintains the complete property information of samples, it enables efficient sample lookup: given a mixture key $k$, we identify all component keys $\hat{k}$ where $k$ matches $\hat{k}$, and retrieve their associated intervals.} Consider a simplified example with \texttt{MixtureKey}s as strings.
 A fragment of the \texttt{ChunkerIndex} might look like: In this example, a query for \texttt{language:JavaScript} would match the first key despite it having the additional license property and two assigned languages.
 This demonstrates how the \texttt{MixtureKey} matching allow to work with the full property/value cross-product in the index while supporting mixtures on subsets of properties.

 \textbf{Building the ChunkerIndex.} The index is built in parallel in a C++ extension, processing the interval table from DuckDB provided in Apache Arrow format.
 Operating on the Arrow table in Python would be too slow due to Global Interpreter Lock (GIL) constraints.
 Using \texttt{multiprocessing} to circumvent the GIL would require expensive pickling of nested dictionaries.
-Our C++ implementation uses multithreading and only acquires the GIL at the end when creating the final Python result object.
+Our C++ implementation uses multithreading and only acquires the GIL at the end.

 Each C++ worker thread maintains a local index for a subset of the data.
 For each row (interval), each worker constructs a C++-representation of the \texttt{MixtureKey}, inserts the interval into its local index under this key, maintaining sorted order within each file's interval list.
 After parallel processing, the local indices are merged, combining interval lists while preserving their sorted order.
 In the end, we convert the index to Python objects, which often is the most expensive operation of this process.